 4. Upgrade the Kitchen

 For many, the kitchen is the main hub for activity, so it pays to give this room extra attention.
 Don’t have the funds for a full renovation?
 Coordinated appliances, neutral flooring, refinished or freshly painted cabinets and updated hardware can quickly modernize the space.
-If you’re going to spend another decade or more in your current home, consider a home improvement loan or a HELOC to fund a full kitchen remodel that you’ll appreciate every day.
+If you’re going to spend another decade or more in your current home, consider your options for home improvement financing to fund a full kitchen remodel that you’ll appreciate every day.

 5. Make Over the Bathroom